rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

-    contained many commonly occurring terms like ‘time’, ‘series’, ‘time series’, ‘population’ etc. Therefore, we filtered out those dataset citations that occurred more than a certain threshold value (=1.20) multiplied by the median of the frequency distribution and had less than 3 distinct mentions in a publication.
+    contained many commonly occurring terms like ‘time’, ‘series’, ‘time series’, ‘population’ etc. Therefore, we filtered out those dataset citations that occurred more than a certain threshold value (=1.20) multiplied by the median of the frequency distribution and that had less than 3 distinct mentions in a publication.
 The remaining citations were written to an interim result file.
     Table \[tab:simple\] depicts the improvement in performance of Simple Dataset Mention Search with the inclusion of filtering.
 The filtering process improved the F1-measure by 42.86%.
 Note, as the validation data consisted of only 100 articles, changing the threshold value to 1.10 or 1.30 didn’t result in any significant change, hence we have maintained a constant threshold value of 1.20 in our comparison table.

     [C[1.5cm]{} C[3.5cm]{} C[3.5cm]{} C[3.5cm]{}]{} **Metrics** &
     **without filtering** & **Threshold=1.20, mentions $<$ 3** &